gjkim42/gomaxprocs-injector/README.md

-Although there is already an [automaxprocs](https://github.com/uber-go/automaxprocs) package that automatically sets `GOMAXPROCS`, many applications still dont use it for various reasons. `gomaxprocs-injector` can complement these applications by injecting optimized `GOMAXPROCS` environment variable into their pods, improving their performance.
+Although there is already an [automaxprocs](https://github.com/uber-go/automaxprocs) package that automatically sets `GOMAXPROCS`, many applications still cannot use it for various reasons. `gomaxprocs-injector` can complement these applications by injecting optimized `GOMAXPROCS` environment variable into their pods, improving their performance.